wp-plugins/page-template-changer-cg/readme.txt

 == Installation ==

-Upload the zip file as instructed under plugins -> add new -> upload. <br>
+Upload the zip file as instructed under plugins -> add new -> upload <br>
-Then under the Appearance -> Customize then under the heading "Page Template Changer", setup the plugin.
+Then under the settings menu you will find the settings page for Page Template Changer.

 == Screenshots ==